UNINETTSigma2/documentation/code_development/guides/gpu_usage.md

 **Fig. 4.** *Device topology - Output generated from the command `nvidia-smi topo -m`.*
 </div>

-For completeness, a list of NUMA nodes can be viewed using the command `lscpu | grep NUMA`.
+For completeness, we provide the command `lscpu | grep NUMA`, which lists NUMA nodes.
 The output of this command e.g. from the node `b5301` in our cluster {ref}Betzy<betzy> is

 ```console
 NUMA node(s):          8